 Good.

-We uh we're a recovery efforts are going well.
+Recovery efforts are going well.

-Uh I live in a 55 and over community called Pelican Preserve.
+I live in a 55 and over community called Pelican Preserve.

 Go ahead.

-Well, I've never seen a pelican here, but anyways.
+Well, I've never seen a Pelican here, but anyways.

 I've seen them.